TGAC/COPO-documentation/help/faq.rst

             <br>

-         Please refer to the :ref:`What are the steps for submitting sample metadata in COPO and ensuring it appears in public repositories? <faq-samples-submission-and-genomic-metadata-association>`
+         Please refer to the :ref:`What are the steps for submitting sample metadata in COPO and ensure it appears in public repositories? <faq-samples-submission-and-genomic-metadata-association>`
          :abbr:`FAQ (Frequently Asked Question)` for guidance on submitting sample metadata in COPO.
 The genomic metadata submission process depends on the sample metadata submission process.